rollkit/local-da/README.md

-# Mock DA
+# Local DA

-Mock DA implements the [go-da][go-da] interface over a mock Data Availability service.
+Local DA implements the [go-da][go-da] interface over a Local Data Availability service.

 It is intended to be used for testing DA layers without having to set up the actual services.